ElazarK/content-docs/playbooks/IP_Enrichment_Generic.md

-Enrich IP using one or more integrations.
+Enriches IP addresses using one or more integrations.

 IP enrichment includes:
 * Resolve IP to Hostname (DNS)